laraw02/tensorflow_federated_flower/README.md

-# TensorFlow Federated Learning and Edge Impulse model deployment
+# TensorFlow Federated Learning

 ![Cover image](media/cover_image.png)

-This repository demonstrates how to use [Flower Federated Learning](https://flower.dev/docs/framework/tutorial-what-is-federated-learning.html) to train a TensorFlow model.
-Example from https://github.com/SolomonGithu/tensorflow_federated_learning_and_edge_impulse_model_deployment.git but adapted to save global model and aggregated results after every round.
+This repository is from https://github.com/SolomonGithu/tensorflow_federated_learning_and_edge_impulse_model_deployment.git but has been adapted to save global model and aggregated results on the server after every round.
+The setup and instructions still remain the same.
+This example demonstrates how to use [Flower Federated Learning](https://flower.dev/docs/framework/tutorial-what-is-federated-learning.html) to train a TensorFlow model.

 The main characteristics of this architecture include:
 - At least 2 connected devices(clients) that will individually train a local model.